vektra/mockery/docs/features.md

 }
 ```

-Mock generated without this parameter:
+Invalid mock generated without this parameter (points to an `internal` folder):

 ```go
 import (